 Generating Word reports

-The video below explains how you can generate Word reports.
+The video below explains the basics of how you can generate Word reports.

-As the video explains, you can generate Word reports from two places:
+As the video explains, you can generate Word reports from three different places:

 - The report button in the main menu